Constantinos T. Sofocleous, MD, PhD

 Despite my strong interest in research, my main focus remains caring for patients.
 Every cancer has a unique identity, so treatment must be tailored to each patient and each situation.
 The environment and philosophy of MSK allow me and my partners in interventional oncology and image-guided therapies to offer each patient the best possible care for their cancer.
 The combination of excellence in clinical work and research also allows us to design important and pivotal clinical trials that directly translate in the best patient care.

-Clinical Trials Led by Constantinos T. Sofocleous
+Clinical Trials Investigated by Dr. Sofocleous

 - Examination of Tissue from Ablated Malignant Liver Metastases to Predict Outcome

 Find a Clinical Trial for You